Enigmatic-Smile/docs/webhooks.md

 Fidel API uses [webhooks](https://en.wikipedia.org/wiki/Webhook) to notify your application when relevant events happen in your account across multiple resources, namely with event types such as `brand.consent`, `card.failed`, `card.linked`, `location.status`, `program.status`, `transaction.auth.qualified`, `transaction.auth`, `transaction.clearing.qualified`, `transaction.clearing`, `transaction.refund.qualified`, and `transaction.refund`.

 Fidel API will notify your registered webhook URLs as the event happens, via a HTTP POST request with a signature header for verification, which needs to be received and acknowledged in a timely manner.
-The HTTP request payload contains the event object as payload.
+The HTTP request contains the event object as payload.

 For example, when a customer makes a payment with a linked Mastercard card, on a participating location, a `transaction.auth` event is sent in real-time to the specified webhook URL, with a payload that contains the Transaction object.